damianhakert/damianhakert.github.io/source/handbook/support/index.md

 conflicting priorities, the Development Lead needs to give the green light for the support turbo developers to momentarily switch away from their other tasks.

+## Internal Support<a name="internal"></a>

+Fellow GitLab team members can reach out for help from the Support Team in various ways:

+- creating an [internal issue](https://dev.gitlag.org/gitlab/organization/issues/), adding the "Support" label and @ mentioning one or more Service Engineers.
+This is the preferred path for longer term or larger scope questions, such as discussing customized training requests.
+- submitting a ticket to ZenDesk using the internal support email alias that is listed in the "GitLab Email Forwarding" google doc.
+This is the preferred path for your own questions that can use technical support, and unless an immediate answer is required, this is also where customer or user questions can best be relayed.
+- pinging the support team on the support channel in Slack for quick questions or clarifications.

 ## Support Channels <a name="support-channels"></a>

 A [service engineer](/jobs/service-engineer) handles the following channels.